 - 1. Multiply the number of credits given for the course by the numerical value of the grade earned.
 For example, assume the student earned an A in Chem 167.
 Chem 167 is 4 credits at ISU and an A is worth 4.00 quality points/credit.
-The student would receive 4 credits x 4 quality points/credit = 16 quality points for Chem 167.
-If the student transferred in 3 credits of A in Chem 177, the student would receive 3 X 4 = 12 quality points. - 2.
+The student would receive 4 credits x 4 quality points/credit = 16 quality points for Chem 167. - 2.
 Sum the quality points. - 3.
 Sum the credits (attempted or earned). - 4.
 Divide the total number of quality points by the total number of credits attempted or earned;